ciprianoancia/gclient/README.md

 # Google Spreadsheets Helper

 Inspired from https://www.fillup.io/post/read-and-write-google-sheets-from-php/
-The above tutorial is mostly for reading spreadsheets, our tool is dedicated to writing spreadsheets.
+The above tutorial is mostly for reading spreadsheets, our tool is dedicated to reading and writing to spreadsheets.

 It can be used as an example to setup your own scripts or you can use thisone to save your time.